ParthS007/CALA.AI/README.md

 ## Getting Started

-To begin your journey with CLARA, follow these simple steps:
+To begin your journey with CALA.AI, follow these simple steps:
 1. Sign up for an account on our platform.
 2. Complete the onboarding process, which includes a short survey about your preferences and goals.
 3. Explore the available resources and enroll in programs that resonate with your interests and needs.

-## Using CLARA
+## Using CALA.AI

 Navigate through our user-friendly dashboard to:
 - **Track Progress**: Monitor your participation in various programs and view your achievements.